James Madison Preparatory School: School culture and student government

-A junior high student council was installed in 2007 as a liaison between junior high students and the high school government.
+The middle school student council served as a liaison between middle school students and the high school government.

 Houses

-Students at Madison Prep are placed into "houses," which are also called "homerooms" or "advisor groups."
-The high school has ten houses, and the junior high has four.
-Each house holds approximately 17 students, and one faculty member is assigned to every house.
-The faculty advisor serves as the contact person between the school and the parents.
-The advisors work with the students in their group to help guide them through their academic career and their practical college preparation.
+Students at Madison Prep were placed into "houses," also known as "homerooms" or "advisor groups."
+Each house held approximately 17 students, and one faculty member was assigned to every house.
+The faculty advisor served as the contact person between the school and the parents.
+The advisors worked with the students in their group to help guide them through their academic career and their practical college preparation.

-All houses compete with each other for house points throughout the school year to earn the honor of being Top House.
-House points are earned in a wide variety of ways, and a scoreboard that shows the current standings is kept up in the front office.
+All houses competed with each other for house points throughout the school year to earn the honor of being Top House.
+House points were earned in a wide variety of ways, and a scoreboard was kept up in the front office.

 Clubs

-JMPS students in 8-12th grade are given the opportunity to select one club-class first and second trimester.
-A trimester club-class meets for two class periods a week and is worth half a credit for high school students (two in total each year).
-There is a variety of clubs offered such as Anime Club, Art Club, Chess Club, Choreography Club, Debate Club, Improv Club, Student Newspaper, Health and First-Aid Club, Yearbook, Weight Training Club, Archery Club, Quidditch Club, and Spanish Club.
-Students can also decide to be in study hall, but are not awarded the half credit for this.
+JMPS offered a variety of clubs, including Anime Club, Art Club, Chess Club, Choreography Club, Debate Club, Improv Club, Student Newspaper, Health and First-Aid Club, Yearbook, Weight Training Club, Archery Club, Quidditch Club, and Spanish Club.